hakimel/reveal.js/arduino_hacking.md

 ## I2C, Wire, Two Wire

 - Only two wires:
-  * DATA (SDA)
+  * Data (SDA)
   * Clock (SCL)
 - All devices are Open Collector
   * Must provide a +Vcc link on both wires
   * With the lowest voltage (No need for translators)
   * If in doubt use +3.3V and not 5V, will work ok
-- Slow limited to 1 MHz of speed, standard is 400 kHz
+- Slow, limited to 1 MHz of speed, standard is 400 kHz
 - No additional wire for new device
 - Devices are addressable by a Direction on the bus
 - Limited to 127 devices